Building a FlashCard SaaS Platform with Claude AI in One Month

 Lessons Learned

-2. Documentation Quality — Consistent technical writing across 100+ pages
+2. Documentation Quality — Clear, consistent technical writing across 180,000 words

-3. Architecture Exploration — Rapid “what if” scenario testing
+3. Architecture Exploration — Fast “what if” experiments to compare design options

-2. Verification Overhead — AI code needs careful review
+2. Verification Overhead — Every AI-generated change still needed careful review and validation

 What I Built